Najla512/NajlaStore1/README.md

 The Store is an online store specialized in selling coffee cups.

+Core functionalities:
+1- view all products
+2- view product details
+3- can add product to cart
+4- remove product from cart
+5- checkout the cart

 Instructions
 Download the files in this repository cd into the directory